cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 1. Complete the configuration in the identity provider system.
 Enter the following values from Cobalt:
     - **ACS URL** (unique value for each organization)
     - **Entity ID**: `https://api.cobalt.io/users/saml/metadata`
-1. Test your SAML configuration in an incognito window before signing out of Cobalt.
+1. Test your SAML configuration.
+    - If you [enforced SAML](#enforce-saml-sso), test the connection in an incognito window before signing out of Cobalt.
 This will prevent any account lockout.

 We don’t synchronize user datastores, so make sure that all users: